 With 45 years of experience, we’re proud to offer a truly market-leading service

-1 By number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019)
+1 For forex, by number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019)

 2 The views of each member are not fixed and are likely to vary over time as a result of changes in the economy and the government’s inflation rate targets.
 This table illustrates where FOMC members are thought to stand at the time writing (9 October 2019).